vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/List.md

 # List

-A component that collects and arranges list items vertically.
+A component to collect and arrange list items vertically.

 ## Declaration